eml-physical changes needed

 c.
 Ascii fixed wont work as it is.
 Start column needs to repeat with field

 length and you need to add physical record information.

 d. drop genericBinary unless someone has a definition for it

-#13 Updated by Owen Eddins about 18 years ago
+#13 Updated by Owen Eddins over 18 years ago

 I'm passing the following comments from Tim Bergsma the data manager at Kellog